 As mentioned above, there’s unlikely to be a single cause.

-For example, your wardrobe may share a wall with your bathroom where people routinely have long showers.
+For example, your wardrobe may share a wall with your bathroom, where people routinely have long showers.

 Alternatively, it might have an unlagged cold water pipe running behind it, creating unequal temperatures.

-Pro Tip: You may have to experiment before establishing the causes of condensation, temporarily relocating clothes or leaving doors open.
+Pro Tip: You may need to experiment before establishing the causes of condensation, temporarily relocating clothes or leaving doors open.
 It might be worth buying cheap freestanding hanging rails to keep clothes crease-free during this period or investing in flat-pack wardrobe moving boxes.